TomTucka/go-circleci/README.md

 * Get build details
 * Retry builds
 * Manipulate checkout keys, environment variables, and other settings for a project

+This project is forked from the orginal as it was no longer being maintained.

 **The CircleCI HTTP API response schemas are not well documented so please file an issue if you run into something that doesn't match up.**